|Title:||PEP Purpose and Guidelines|

 PEPs may also have a Superseded-By header indicating that a PEP has been rendered obsolete by a later document; the value is the number of the PEP that replaces the current document.
 The newer PEP must have a Replaces header containing the number of the PEP that it rendered obsolete.

 PEPs may include auxiliary files such as diagrams.
-Such files must be named pep-XXXX-Y.ext , where "XXXX" is the PEP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").
+Such files should be named pep-XXXX-Y.ext, where "XXXX" is the PEP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

 How you report a bug, or submit a PEP update depends on several factors, such as the maturity of the PEP, the preferences of the PEP author, and the nature of your comments.
 For the early draft stages of the PEP, it's probably best to send your comments and changes directly to the PEP author.
-For more mature, or finished PEPs you may want to submit corrections to the Python issue tracker so that your changes don't get lost.
-If the PEP author is a Python developer, assign the bug/patch to them, otherwise assign it to a PEP editor.
+For more mature, or finished PEPs you may want to submit corrections as a GitHub issue or GitHub pull request so that your changes don't get lost.

 When in doubt about where to send your changes, please check first with the PEP author and/or a PEP editor.

-PEP authors with hg push privileges for the PEP repository can update the PEPs themselves by using "hg push" to submit their changes.
+PEP authors with git push privileges for the PEP repository can update the PEPs themselves by using "git push" or the GitHub PR interface to submit their changes.

 It occasionally becomes necessary to transfer ownership of PEPs to a new champion.
 In general, it is preferable to retain the original author as a co-author of the transferred PEP, but that's really up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the PEP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because the author doesn't agree with the direction of the PEP.
 One aim of the PEP process is to try to build consensus around a PEP, but if that's not possible, an author can always submit a competing PEP.

-If you are interested in assuming ownership of a PEP, send a message asking to take over, addressed to both the original author and the PEP editors < email@example.com >.
-If the original author doesn't respond to email in a timely manner, the PEP editors will make a unilateral decision (it's not like such decisions can't be reversed :).
+If you are interested in assuming ownership of a PEP, you can also do this via pull request.
+Fork the PEP repository , make your ownership modification, and submit a pull request.
+You should mention both the original author and @python/pep-editors in a comment on the pull request.
+(If the original author's GitHub username is unknown, use email.)
+If the original author doesn't respond in a timely manner, the PEP editors will make a unilateral decision (it's not like such decisions can't be reversed :).

 For each new PEP that comes in an editor does the following: